drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

       Currently Windows binaries of the game are not signed, so you'll most likely get a warning when you try to run the game saying that the publisher can't be trusted.
-You can get past this by clicking "More info", then by clicking "Run anyway".
+You can get past this by clicking :guilabel:`More info`, then by clicking :guilabel:`Run anyway`.

 Downloading for macOS
 ---------------------